Jason Brennan

 Jason F. Brennan (born 1979) is an American philosopher and business professor.
-He is currently the Robert J. and Elizabeth Flanagan Family Professor of Strategy, Economics, Ethics, and Public Policy at the McDonough School of Business at Georgetown University.
+He is the Robert J. and Elizabeth Flanagan Family Professor of Strategy, Economics, Ethics, and Public Policy at the McDonough School of Business at Georgetown University.

 Brennan writes about democratic theory, the ethics of voting, competence and power, freedom, and the moral foundations of commercial society.
 His work focuses on the intersection of normative political philosophy and the empirical social sciences, especially on questions about voter behavior, pathologies of democracy, and the consequences of freedom.
 He argues that most citizens have a moral obligation not to vote.

 Early life

-Brennan grew up in Tewksbury, Massachusetts, and Hudson, New Hampshire.
+Brennan grew up in Tewksbury, Massachusetts, and Hudson, New Hampshire, where he attended Alvirne High School.
 He attended Case Western Reserve University and the University of New Hampshire as an undergraduate.
 He earned his Ph.D. in philosophy at the University of Arizona under the direction of David Schmidtz.

 From 2006 to 2011, he was a research fellow at the Political Theory Project, and later assistant professor of philosophy at Brown University.